-Wasting the roads before the snow arrives is pointless!
+Salting roads before the arrival of snow is pointless!

 This page is translated from the original post "Saler les routes avant l’arrivée de la neige ne sert à rien !" in French.